 - Try to reduce or eliminate getting cheques through the mail.
-Where ever possible arrange for direct deposits or sent directly to the bank or trust company.
+Where possible, arrange for direct deposits or send them directly to the bank or trust company.

 - Pay rent and other monthly bills automatically and electronically via a bank account.